 Our production of Erdman’s extraordinary black philosophical/satirical farce used as a framing device the 1930 dress rehearsal held at Meyerhold’s theatre for the censorship board.
 The members of the company all researched and played specific characters from the historical record, in a long semi-improvised sequence as the audience entered the theatre.
-Meyerhold, Raikh, Erdman, the other actors of Meyerhold’s company readying the auditorium, bustling about the stage, nervously waiting to give a performance for Stalin.
-The members of the committee trickle in to a row of chairs facing the stage: each has a specific outlook on their work, and specific relationships with the members of theatre company.
+Meyerhold, Raikh, Erdman, other actors and employees of Meyerhold’s company readying the auditorium, bustling about the stage, nervously waiting to give a performance for Stalin.
+The members of the censorship committee trickle in to a row of chairs facing the stage: each has a specific outlook on their work, and specific relationships with the members of the theatre company.
 The last entrants are Lazar Kaganovich, Stalin’s henchman, and two senior NKVD officers.
 Stalin’s chair is left ominously empty, the censors leaned forward in their seats, and the play begins.
 This sequence was never overtly explained; the dialogue the actors improvised was played at normal speaking volume and entirely avoided exposition.
-You either knew the history of the play or you didn’t, but it created an agonising sense of confused anticipation.
+You either knew the history of the play or you didn’t, but regardless it created an agonising sense of threat.

 The production used an aesthetic and performative approach entirely drawn from early Soviet theatre and film.
 We worked closely and consciously with Meyerhold’s biomechanics as a rehearsal tool (as can perhaps be discerned in several of the images above).
-This wasn’t, though, a staged piece of theatre history: it was an urgent piece of work.
+This wasn’t, though, a staged piece of theatre history: it was an urgently current piece of work.
 At the time we were making The Suicide, Russian satirical theatre company Teatr Doc was being hounded by Vladimir Putin’s censors and thugs; and indeed, a programme of intimidation of theatre artists has persisted and worsened under Putin’s continued leadership.
-So we raised some money for Teatr Doc from our audiences; there are some seats in their new home we were able to help to buy.
-I’m very proud when I think of those seats.
+So we raised some money for Teatr Doc from our audiences; there are audience benches in their new home we were able to help to buy.